Everyman's Library Dust Jackets

 Þ

 The New American Edition comprised 32 titles published by Dutton from 1950 to 1955.
 Only the Henry James volume (No. 649A) had a dust jacket.
 The others came in a cellophane wrapper bordered in narrow red tape.
 The five volume Van Wyck Brooks series Makers and Finders (Nos.
-641A, 642A, 645A, 648A, and 650A) was offered as a boxed set.
+641A, 642A, 645A, 648A, and 650A) was offered in 1955 as a boxed set for $10.

 Þ